backstage/backstage/REVIEWING.md

 function MyComponent(props: MyComponentProps): JSX.Element;
 ```

-And from the consumer's point of view it would look something like this:
+And from the package user's point of view it would look something like this:

 ```tsx
 <MyComponent title="Hello World" size="medium" />